JGohl/TeamHashtag/HashtagAnalysisProposal.md

     effective project management
     optimal use of collaborative technology (GitHub, google docs) Explore data sets available
-Develop code to collect data through APIs
+Develop code to geolocate tweet origin region
 Develop code to explore and clean data
 Develop code to format and analyze data
 Graph data and format for meaningful interpretation